dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### Conclusion

 Based on the regression, our final model shows some meaningful relationships on how different variables affect the overall **Price** of a house.
-With an overall coefficient of **- $550k**, each of the characterstic's coefficients are added, in multiples of their respective quantity in order to give the final price of the house.
+With an overall coefficient of **- $550k**, each of the characterstic's coefficients are added in multiples of their respective quantity, in order to give the final price of a house.

 The following characterstics have a positive relationship with Price and helps increase the value of a home.
 * Sqft Lot **+ $1.5k**
 * Number of Bedrooms **+ $27k**
 * Number of Bathrooms **+ $38k**
 * Condition of the house **+ $24k**
 * Grade of the house **+ $77k**
 * Number of times the house has been viewed. **+ $41k**

 * Number of floors seem to have a negative relationship with the price of a house, which is odd.
 This could mean that people in King County prefer houses with lesser floors.
 However, statistically speaking our data has majority of houses with only one floor and decreases in count as the number of floors increases.
 This might have created a bias for 'Floors' in our model. **- $8k**

 * Houses built before the year of 1945 seem to have a positive relationship with Price.
 It can be explained that these houses might have been preserving their value since they are over 50 years of age and are considered as historic. **+ ($12k - $27k)**

 * Houses built after 1945 have a decreasing negative relationship with Price.
 This confirms the market notion that old houses have lesser value than the new ones. **- ($13k - $25k)**